carpentries-incubator/logistic-regression-public-health/_episodes/04-predLogistic.md

   - "Calculate predictions in terms of the log odds, the odds and the probability of success from a logistic regression model using parameter estimates given by the model output."
   - "Use the `make_predictions()` function from the `jtools` package to generate predictions from a logistic regression model in terms of the log odds, the odds and the probability of success."
 keypoints:
+  - "Predictions of the log odds, the odds and the probability of success can be manually calculated using the model's equation."
+  - "Predictions of the log odds, the odds and the probability of success alongside 95% CIs can be obtained using the `make_predictions()` function."
 questions:
+  - "How can predictions from a logistic regression model be calculated manually?"
+  - "How can predictions from a logistic regression model be calculated in R?"
 teaching: 10
 execises: 10
 ---